Rockfish Fishing in Chesapeake Bay: The Complete Guide for 2025

 Head out with a charter guide, and you’ll spend at least some of the time trolling.
 This effective way of targeting numerous fish will see you drag multiple lines in the water behind the boat.
 That way, the bait will mimic the moves of the bait fish, enticing the bite of Rockfish and more.

-As the bay spans 200 miles, picking a Chesapeake Bay fishing spot can be tricky.
+As the bay spans 200 miles from top to bottom and stretches 35 miles across at the widest point, picking a Chesapeake Bay fishing spot can be tricky.
 The good news is that wherever you go, you’re probably in for some good fishing.
-If you want to get your hands on the famous Chesapeake Bay Rockfish, keep an eye out diving birds and leaping bait fish, as this is where you’ll likely find the hungry Bass.
+If you want to get your hands on the famous Chesapeake Bay Rockfish, keep an eye out for diving birds and leaping bait fish… These are signs of hungry Striped Bass feeding on menhaden and anchovies.

 A photo of a charter fishing boat anchored next to a lighthouse in the Chesapeake Bay during a bright day